paheon/MeowBase/README.md

 This flexible loading approach helps optimize resource usage - if your application doesn't need logging, caching, or database functionality, these components won't be loaded, resulting in faster execution and lower memory usage.

-The MeowBase configuration is an array variable which returns from an anonymous function, `$getSysConfig`, and stored in a PHP file, `etc/config.php`.
-Developers may override the default configuration by `$localSettings`.
-The profiler records the time used for each process to help developers to find out the performance bottleneck.
-It also provided a 'group' option to record the process time for a group of process.
+The MeowBase configuration is an array variable that is returned from an anonymous function, `$getSysConfig`, and stored in a PHP file, `etc/config.php`.
+Developers may override the default configuration using `$localSettings`.
+The profiler records the time used for each process to help developers find performance bottlenecks.
+It also provides a 'group' option to record the process time for a group of processes.
 These two features, configuration and profiler, are natively supported by MeowBase and can be used by any Meow Framework components.
 Other features are optional and can be loaded on demand.

-Logging system, `SysLog` class, uses Katzgrau/KLogger package to provide logging service.
+The logging system, `SysLog` class, uses the Katzgrau/KLogger package to provide logging services.
 It supports multiple log levels and file rotation.
-Details please refer to the [KLogger's documentation](https://github.com/katzgrau/KLogger).
+For details, please refer to the [KLogger documentation](https://github.com/katzgrau/KLogger).

-Cache system, `Cache` class, is based on Symfony Cache component and simplied the cache key building process.
-It also supports multiple cache adapters and keep the data in memory for faster access.
-However, only file adapter and memcached adapter are supported now.
-It may add more adapters in the future.
-Details please refer to the [Symfony Cache documentation](https://symfony.com/doc/current/components/cache.html).
+The cache system, `Cache` class, is based on the Symfony Cache component and simplifies the cache key building process.
+It also supports multiple cache adapters and keeps data in memory for faster access.
+However, only the file adapter and memcached adapter are currently supported.
+More adapters may be added in the future.
+For details, please refer to the [Symfony Cache documentation](https://symfony.com/doc/current/components/cache.html).

-The database system, `CachedDB` class, is inherited from Medoo and added caching and logging abilities on top of it.
-All cached functions have prefix, 'cached', such as `cachedSelect()`, `cachedGet()`, `cachedCalc()` and `cachedHas()`, to distinguish original non-cached functions.
-All original functions from Medoo, like `select()` and `get()`, don't have cache access ability but they may use logging function to log the query statement and query result.
-For more details of Medoo, please refer to the [Medoo documentation](https://medoo.in/api/new).
+The database system, `CachedDB` class, inherits from Medoo and adds caching and logging capabilities on top of it.
+All cached functions have the prefix 'cached', such as `cachedSelect()`, `cachedGet()`, `cachedCalc()` and `cachedHas()`, to distinguish them from the original non-cached functions.
+All original functions from Medoo, like `select()` and `get()`, do not have caching capabilities but they may use the logging function to log query statements and query results.
+For more details about Medoo, please refer to the [Medoo documentation](https://medoo.in/api/new).

 ## Tools Classes